crowdlingo/course/src/speaking/snacks.md

 ## Vocabulary

 <vocab-list>
-- unhealthy
+- healthier
-  - not in or exhibiting good health in body or mind
+  - improved in health or physical condition
 - generally
   - usually
-- perfectly
+- sometimes
-  - completely and without qualification
+  - on certain occasions or in certain cases but not always
-- healthier
+- unhealthy
-  - improved in health or physical condition
+  - not in or exhibiting good health in body or mind
 - chocolate
   - a beverage made from cocoa powder and milk and sugar